ECE454, Fall 2025

 OptsRus is doing really well now and has been asked to create a dynamic memory allocator (e.g., malloc, free and realloc routines) for C programs for a new experimental operating system.
 You are asked to explore the design of allocators and then implement an allocator that is correct, efficient and fast.
 This is a difficult lab and you must plan your time wisely.

-Start by copying the ece454-lab3.tar.gz file from the shared directory /cad2/ece454f/hw3/ on the UG machines into a protected directory within your UG home directory.
+Start by copying the ece454-lab3.tar.gz file from the shared directory /cad2/ece454f/hw3/ on the UG machines in a protected directory in your UG home directory.
 Then run the command:

 tar xzvf ece454-lab3.tar.gz